lazychaser/laravel-nestedset/README.markdown

 `$tree` will contain only root nodes and to access children you can use `children` relation.

-#### Manipulating a query
+### Query builder extension

-You have noticed that some methods return a query builder instance.
-It has some features.
+This packages extends default query builder to introduce few helpful features.

-##### Including depth level into result
+#### Including node depth

 If you need to know at which level the node is: